stavkv/vsfetch/README.md

 ## Run with curl

-If you don't wanna clone this repo or install rxfetch, you can use curl.
+If you don't wanna clone this repo or install vsfetch, you can use curl.

 ```yaml
 $ curl https://raw.githubusercontent.com/ow1c/vsfetch/main/vsfetch | bash